DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 * 📜 There were strict directions from policy to define who had access to this data.
 This is why it is escalated to policy teams, not just support teams.
 Appropriate bodies are often delivery partners too.
-The policy team would check with the lead provider to give access.
-The Appropriate bodies and regulation team gives information to the policy team on who is serving as an appropriate body.* *Lead providers give the information on delivery partners.
+The Appropriate bodies and regulation team gives information to the policy team on who is serving as an appropriate body.

 Those users will then receive an email notification that they can sign in.

 * 💻The email notification is used to alert users they can use the service.

 ---

 If an appropriate body also acts as a delivery partner, access is given to each check data service separately.